-In MatLab, there are some special codes to convert your 2D graphs into the logarithmic curves.
-In this article we will explain the use of these commands to obtain logarithmic graph curves in Matlab with a very basic example below.
+In MatLab®, there are some special codes to convert your 2D graphs into logarithmic curves.
+In this article, we will explain the use of these commands to obtain logarithmic graph curves in Matlab® with a very basic example below.

-As you see above we created a vector called as ‘t’ and created an another vector that dependent on variable ‘t’ as shown by blue arrow above.
-What we did is, we typed these two of variable inside the parantheses of semilogx() command as shown by green arrow.
-At the created graph, you can see that the curve and the x axis is exponential or logarithmic.
+As you see above we created a vector called ‘t’ and created another vector that depends on the variable ‘t’ as shown by the blue arrow above.
+What we did is, we typed these two variables inside the parentheses of semilogx() command as shown by the green arrow.
+At the created graph, you can see that the curve and the x-axis are exponential or logarithmic.

-If we draw this graph with plot() command, curve would be linear.
+If we draw this graph with the plot() command, the curve would be linear.

-The same logic is valid for semilogy() command which is for y axis again in Matlab.
+The same logic is valid for the semilogy() command which is for the y axis again in Matlab®.

-In this time, we used the loglog() command like simelogx() command to create a curve.
-At this time, curve is linear.
-But X and Y axes are depicted as logarithmic way as shown by blue arrows.
-Logarithmic calculation is done for two of axes, because of that, curve is linear on graph.
+At this time, we used the loglog() command like the semilogx() command to create a curve.
+At this time, the curve is linear.
+But X and Y axes are depicted in a logarithmic way as shown by blue arrows.
+The logarithmic calculation is done for two axes, because of that, the curve is linear on the graph.

 The use of semilogy(), semilogx(), and loglog() exponential graph drawing commands is very easy like above.
 Leave your comments and questions below about semilogy(), semilogx() and loglog() commands in Matlab®!